charlescharles/mixcoin/README.md

 # Mixcoin-JS

-This is an implementation of the Mixcoin protocol (Bonneau, Narayanan, Miller, Clark, Kroll, Felten 2014). [paper](https://eprint.iacr.org/2014/077.pdf)
+This is an implementation of the Mixcoin protocol (Bonneau, Narayanan, Miller, Clark, Kroll, Felten 2014). [link to paper](https://eprint.iacr.org/2014/077.pdf)

 # Documentation